-Deadline: Applications must be submitted by October 1, 2015.
+Deadline: Applications must be submitted by October 1, 2018.

 During their residencies, the American historians give at least six lectures and/or seminars in English in their specialty.
 They also meet individually and in groups with Japanese scholars, graduate students, and undergraduate students studying American history and culture, and participate in the collegial life of their host institutions.
 The purpose of this exchange program is to facilitate scholarly dialogue and contribute to the expansion of scholarly networks among students and professors of American history in both countries.
-We are pleased to announce the twentieth year of the competition pending funding.
+We are pleased to announce the twenty-third year of the competition.

 Round-trip airfare to Japan, housing, and modest daily expenses are covered by the award (note: if the host university is unable to provide housing, award recipients are expected to use the daily stipend to pay hotel expenses).
 Award winners are also encouraged to explore Japan before or after their two-week residency at their own expense.

-For two weeks: June 1 through June 14, 2016.
+For two weeks: From June 1 to June 14, 2019

 How to Apply

-Please send all materials as PDF files by midnight PST on October 1, 2015 to email@example.com and indicate "2016 Japan Residencies Program" in the subject line.
+Please send all materials (in one PDF labeled with your name) by midnight PST on October 1, 2018 to email@example.com and indicate "2019 Japan Residencies Program-[UNIVERSITY NAME]" in the subject line.
 If you would like to apply for both residencies, please send a separate application for each.

 - The institution for which you would like to be considered.

-■ A personal statement, no longer than two pages, describing your interest in this program and the issues that your own scholarship and teaching have addressed.
+- A personal statement, no longer than two pages, describing your interest in this program and the issues that your own scholarship and teaching have addressed.
 Please devote one or two paragraphs to why you understand this residency to be central to your development as a scholar in the world community.
 You may include comments on any previous collaboration or work with non-U.S. academics or students.
 If you wish, you may comment on your particular interest in Japan.

-Deadline: Applications must be submitted by October 1, 2015.
+Deadline: Applications must be submitted by October 1, 2018.